-Applications for 2021-2022 will open from the end of May.
+Applications for August 2023 courses will open from May 2023.
 Glasgow Kelvin College operates an online student funding application (CAMS).
 If you have accepted a place on a course, we will send you an activation email with a link to apply.
 Check your spam/junk mail as your account may have filtered our email to this folder.

 We recommend that you apply as soon as possible and before 23 July to ensure your payments are set up for the start of your course.
 If your application is late, your money might be too.

 Applications received more than six weeks after the start date of the course will not be backdated; funding will only be awarded from the date the complete application is received.
 Your application will not be treated as complete until we have received all the supporting evidence requested.